NomadicDaddy/htmx-debugger/README.md

 ### Permissions and Their Justifications

-1. **activeTab**: This permission is required to access the current tab's content and inject the necessary scripts for debugging htmx events.
-It allows the extension to interact with the webpage being debugged without requiring broader permissions.

-2. **alarms**: The alarms permission is used to schedule periodic connection checks, ensuring the debugger maintains a stable connection to the webpage.
+1. **alarms**: The alarms permission is used to schedule periodic connection checks, ensuring the debugger maintains a stable connection to the webpage.
 This improves the reliability of the debugging process.

 ### Single Purpose Description